Mobile Home Inspections

 A home inspection should always be part of the home buying process.
 It surely is an absolute necessity for both buyer and seller.
 As a buyer, it is an investment that can save you hundreds of dollars.
 As a seller, having repairs before the listing of the property can help in faster selling.
 You could also sell it at a possibly higher price.

-Mobile homes have been gaining popularity in the last few years.
+Mobile homes in Orange County have been gaining popularity in the last few years.
 It has since evolved in construction, efficiency, and design that are far more promising than that of yesterday.
-Valuespec Home Inspections Service knows just how mobile homes are paving their way to Los Angeles, CA, thus the emergence of their mobile home inspection service.
+Valuespec Home Inspections Service knows just how mobile homes are paving their way to Orange County, CA, thus the emergence of their mobile home inspections service.

 While one may seem to think purchasing a mobile home is as easy as ticking it off your list, you might want to think again.
 A real estate transaction is admittedly tedious and that doesn’t mean purchasing a mobile home is not one.
 Manufactured or mobile homes are built differently than a typical site-built residential home.
 This may also create unique issues that a typical homeowner would not recognize.
 The last thing you would want is to move into a home unaware of existing or potential problems.

 “As an agent, I need an inspector I can count on.
 Most importantly someone who is efficient doesn’t break my clients’ bank and is always at the ready.
 Jeff really goes above and beyond for me and I very much appreciate it.
 You won’t be let down by using this home inspection service.” – Review of Valuespec Home Inspection Service By Shane Boukorras

 Valuespec’s Mobile Home Inspection in Orange County, CA